 A portion of the Company's revenue is recognized over time, including: data subscription, test services or custom design services.
 Revenue from data subscription plans relate to purchased asset trackers with activated data lines, through a third-party service provider.
 Data subscription plan revenues are recognized monthly based on the fee stated in the contract, as the customer is simultaneously receiving and consuming the benefits provided throughout the Company's monthly performance obligation.
-Test service revenues are recognized monthly based on the fee stated in the contract fees are paid in advance; the prepayments are deferred revenues and are recorded as contract liabilities.
+Test service revenues are recognized monthly based on the fee stated in the contract for obligations over time on assets that the customer controls.
+Design service fees are paid in advance; the prepayments are deferred revenues and are recorded as contract liabilities.
 Most of the design service fees are recognized based on the Company's achievement of milestones.
 The Company's performance for the design services does not create an asset with an alternative use to the Company and the Company has an enforceable right to payment for performance completed to date.
 We recognize from the contract liabilities as milestones are achieved over service periods ranging from three (3) to eighteen (18) months.